Former STONE TEMPLE PILOTS

 Asked by TMZ

-last week about his dismissal from the band, Weiland
+earlier in the month about his dismissal from the band, Weiland

 is not broken up.
 It's a whole thing to try to boost ticket sales."
 The vocalist added, "I haven't talked to them for a while, but they were trying to get shows put together but we (Weiland